Daytime Emmy Award for Outstanding Pre-School Children's Animated Program

 The Daytime Emmy Award for Outstanding Pre-School Children's Animated Program had been awarded annually between 2013 and 2021.
 These shows were previously honored in the Daytime Emmy Award for Outstanding Children's Animated Program category.
-In November 2021, it was announced that all Daytime Emmy categories honoring children's programming will be retired in favor of a separate Children's & Family Emmy Awards ceremony that will be held starting in 2022.
+In November 2021, it was announced that all Daytime Emmy categories honoring children's programming would be retired in favor of a separate Children's & Family Emmy Awards ceremony that was held starting in 2022.
+This category was replaced by the Children's and Family Emmy Award for Outstanding Preschool Animated Series.